anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model.md

       title: Insights tab
       type: basic
 ---
-The Model tab gives insights into your MMM model accuracy and performance.
+The Model tab helps you interpret your model's performance metrics and understand the relationships betweens its input features.

 <br />